 Provides AT assessment, device demonstrations and short-term equipment loans, sale of used AT, training, consultations, and technical assistance in the areas of AT, specialized software, web accessibility, and universal design in education.

 Provides information, services and products that create opportunities for people with disabilities to live independently.
 Services include peer support, independent living assessment, AT financing, benefits counseling, adapted driver assessment and public policy development.

 Provides information about AT and advocates for clients of Vocational Rehabilitation and Independent Living Services.
-They also provide AT device demonstrations and short-term loans geared for seniors and veterans.
+They also provide AT device demonstrations and short-term equipment loans geared for seniors and veterans.